szytko/has_friends/README.markdown

 **ATTENTION:** This is a new simpler implementation.
 If you want to use the previous version, get the 1.0 tag.

 NOTE: You should have a User model.
-You should also have a `friends_count` column on your model.
-Otherwise, this won't work!
-You can add as following:

-`script/generate migration add_friends_count_to_user friends_count:integer`

-	class CreateFriendships < ActiveRecord::Migration
-	  def self.up
-	    add_column :users, :friends_count, :integer, :default => 0, :null => false
-	  end

-	  def self.down
-	    remove_column :users, :friends_count
-	  end
-	end
+When you execute the plugin generator, I'll add a column friends_count on users' table.

 Instalation